 Hedychium are native to tropical Asia.
 They are a group of astounding floral forms and plant types with minimum hardiness.
 Hedychium are often called butterfly ginger lily or garland lily.
-Each species has a unique floral shape but characteristic “canna-like” large foliage.
-Hedychium originate in areas where monsoons are common and heavy, moist, warm tropical air is the norm.
+Each species has a unique, floral shape but characteristic “canna-like,” large foliage.
+Hedychium originates in areas where monsoons are common and heavy, moist, warm tropical air is the norm.
 Try to mimic their native growing conditions for the healthiest Hedychium plants.

 Hedychium Ginger Lily Info

 Several species are available for the home gardener.
 They produce spikes of flowers in hues of red, white, gold, and orange.
-The flower sizes vary among the species but each has a deep spicy scent.
-Flower spikes may be up to 6 feet tall and each flower lasts for only one day.
-The foliage may get 4 to 5 feet tall and has a wide, sword-like form.
+The flower sizes vary among the species, but each has a deep spicy scent.
+Flower spikes may be up to 6 feet (2 m.) tall, and each flower lasts for only one day.
+The foliage may get 4 to 5 feet (1-1.5 m.) tall and has a wide, sword-like form.
 Foliage will persist until a cold snap kills it to the ground.

 An important bit of Hedychium ginger lily info is that the plant should not be grown in Brazil, New Zealand, or Hawaii.
 It is an invasive species in these areas and has naturalized in some regions.